WebOrigami/docs/content/pattern/functionMap.md

 ${ Tree.json(pattern/map/fn.js) + "\n" }
 ```

-You can think of a function map as a function that can provide a sample output set.
-Here the core `fn` function can actually handle more keys that the map exposes in its `keys`, which we can take advantage of later.
+You can think of a `FunctionMap` as a function that can tell you what its domain is.

-We can apply our markdown-to-HTML transformation to this virtual map to create a new virtual map of HTML.
+We can apply our markdown-to-HTML transformation to this function-backed map to create a new map of HTML.

 ```${'js'}
 /* src/map/htmlFn.js */